FAQs

 Yes, in some instances, Contractors can trade-in old equipment towards the value of new equipment.
 Contact us if you have a trade-in available.

-Because ownership looks different under a lease, North Star Capital may require the Contractor to maintain a certain level of insurance, and may require the Contractor agrees to terms around how the equipment is used and maintained.
+Because ownership looks different under a lease, Contractor is required to maintain a certain level of insurance, and may require the Contractor agrees to terms around how the equipment is used and maintained.
 These terms are fully outlined in the Lease Agreement.
-Contact us to learn more.